How to choose products that benefit:

 Claim Scale

-Kiss the Ground created this simple scale to help you navigate marketing claims found on food products.
-Always assume the lowest rating unless there is a third party certification that can verify its quality, or you personally know the producers farming practices.
+Kiss the Ground created this simple scale to help you navigate food product labels.
+Always assume the lowest rating unless there is a third party certification that can verify its quality.
+We encourage you to get to know and buy from your local farmers when possible.

-Cage Free, Free-Range & Pasture-Raised claims are not regulated, so to help ensure higher animal standards look for a Regenerative Certification or buy direct from a local farmer near you!
+Cage Free, Free-Range & Pasture-Raised claims are not regulated.
+To help ensure higher animal welfare standards, look for a third party seal such as certified Humane or a Regenerative Certification, or buy direct from a local farmer!

 Pasture-Raised

-We believe all animals should have access to diverse green pasture, but this claim is not regulated and does not necessarily mean that the animals were raised in open pasture for their whole life cycle.
+This term is generally positive, although it is subject to greenwashing.
+This claim is not regulated and does not necessarily mean that the animals were raised in open pasture for their whole life cycle.

-Corn, soy & potatoes are commonly produced with GMOs, so it’s best to avoid these products unless you see an organic, regenerative, or Non-GMO Verified certification.
-Remember, Non-GMO doesn’t always mean chemical free.
+Corn, soy & potatoes are commonly produced with GMOs, so it’s best to avoid these products unless you see an organic, regenerative, or non-GMO verified certification.

 Fair Trade

-The human implications of food production, like working conditions, are important.
+The human implications of food production, including working conditions, are essential.
 Certification programs like Fair Trade USA, Fair for Life, or Fair Trade International help ensure that producers and workers have fair wages and safe working conditions.

 Non GMO

 Genetically Modified Organisms (GMOs) are an animal, plant, or microbe whose DNA has been altered using genetic engineering.
-The good news is that because of steadfast activism, GMOs are required to be labeled.
-If you want to ensure your food is GMO-free, you can look for organic or the Non-GMO Project Verified seals.
-Remember, Non-GMO does not mean chemical-free and unless they are organic they likely contain toxins like glyphosate.
+The good news is that GMOs are required to be labeled.
+If you want to ensure your food is Non-GMO, you can look for organic or the Non-GMO Project Verified seals.
+Remember, Non-GMO does not mean chemical-free unless it is certified organic.

 Grass-fed

-Ruminant animals are healthiest when they eat grass and forages, but “grass-fed” is not a regulated term by the USDA and could be claimed on products where cows were raised in degenerative environments like CAFOs.
+Ruminant animals are healthiest when they eat grass and forage.
+However, “grass-fed” is not a regulated term by the USDA and could be claimed on products where cows were raised in degenerative environments like CAFOs.
 Look for certifications to ensure animals receive most, if not all, of their diet from grass, such as Certified Grassfed by AGA, Certified Grassfed by AGW, or Certified Grass-Fed Livestock Program.

 Humanely Raised

-We all want animals to be raised humanely, but this claim is not regulated and has little relevance unless accompanied by trusted third-party programs like Animal Welfare Approved, Animal Welfare Certified, or Certified Humane.
+Animals should be raised in environments that minimize stress and allow natural behavior.
+“Humanely raised” is not a regulated claim and has little relevance unless accompanied by third-party programs like Animal Welfare Approved, Animal Welfare Certified, American Humane Certified, or Certified Humane.
+Each of these certifications has different standards for animal care practices.

 Regenerative

-If you see the word regenerative without a certifying label from one of these regenerative verification programs it is pretty much meaningless unless you are buying directly from a farmer you know or one who clearly states their practices and approaches to food production.
+If you see the word regenerative without a certifying label, it may not mean much.
+Look for a certification label from one of these regenerative verification programs or buy directly from a farmer who clearly states their practices and approaches to food production.
 Because regenerative doesn’t have a strict definition and is a relatively newer term, the greenwashing risk is higher.

 ORGANIC

-If you see the word organic, there should be a certifying label such as USDA, CCOF or OTCO –otherwise the ingredients may not all be organic.
-The USDA Organic label is regulated, and helps ensure food is produced without synthetic chemicals or GMOs.
-However, the farming practices of organically certified products can range from low to high, so it is best to look for certifications like the Real Organic Project and Regenerative Organic Certified to ensure high animal and soil health standards are met.
+If you see the word organic, there should be a certifying label such as USDA, CCOF or Real Organic Project.
+Otherwise, the ingredients may not all be organic.
+The Organic label is regulated, and helps ensure food is produced without synthetic chemicals or GMOs.
+However, the farming practices of organically certified products vary greatly, so it is important to do some research.

 Chemical free

-The vast majority of food we consume in the US is produced using chemicals that can be toxic to our bodies and the Earth.
-If you want to be sure your food is free from chemical pesticides and fertilizers, look for organic labels like USDA Organic or a label like Glyphosate Residue Free.
+The vast majority of the food we consume in the US is produced using chemicals that can be toxic to our bodies and the planet.
+To be sure your food is free from chemical pesticides, herbicides, and fertilizers, look for organic or Glyphosate Residue Free labels.
 Even better, get to know your local farmers and learn about how they care for their crops, their animals, and their land!

 Sustainable

-There is nothing natural about the claim “All Natural,” which can include very unhealthy ingredients like high fructose corn syrup – so be sure to read the ingredient labels!
+There is nothing natural about the claim “All Natural,” which can include very unhealthy ingredients like high fructose corn syrup.
+Be sure to read the ingredient labels!

 Antibiotic Free